-Keep all persons clear of the slideout room and moving parts while extending or retracting.
-Do not occupy the slideout room while it is being extended or retracted.
-Failure to observe can result in death or serious injury.
+CRUSH HAZARD.
+Keep people and objects clear of the inside and outside of the slideout room when operating.
+Failure to comply could result in death or serious injury.

 To Extend Slideout Room

 Before Extending!

 - Level the coach and set the Parking Brake. - Release the travel lock or latch (if equipped) inside the coach.
 See information at beginning of this section (if equipped). - Make sure exterior compartment doors are closed so that they will not interfere with slideout operation. - Check inside and outside the vehicle to make sure that there are no people who could be harmed or obstacles that could cause damage due to room extension. - If the slideout room has a couch or other furniture, make sure no people or pets are seated on them until the room has been fully extended.